quadram-institute-bioscience/ribosomal_snakemake/README.md

 An environment.yaml is included for conda in env_yaml directory if required.

+# Installation <i>via</i> conda:
+Use conda to install snakemake to a linux or Mac OSX environment:
 Install conda:<br>
 Install conda here https://conda.io/en/latest/miniconda.html<br>
 Install dependencies <i>via</i> conda